JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **Every 30 seconds a house fire doubles in size**.
+And here is a just a random fact -  **Close to 3 billion movie tickets are sold in India every year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)